Zlín: Geography

+Zlín is located about 70 km east of Brno.
+It forms an urban area together with the town of Otrokovice.
+The territory of the city lies in the Vizovice Highlands.
+The highest point is the hill Tlustá hora at 458 m above sea level.
+The Dřevnice River flows through the city.
+The Fryšták Reservoir is situated in the northern part of the municipal territory.

+Climate

+Zlín's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dobk).
+Among them, the annual average temperature is 9.5 C, the hottest month in July is 20.2 C, and the coldest month is 0.2 C in January.
+The annual precipitation is 672.3 mm, of which July is the wettest with 84.7 mm, while January is the driest with only 32.8 mm.
+The extreme temperature throughout the year ranged from -28.0 C on 9 February 1956 to 36.5 C on 8 July 1957.

 History

-14h–16th centuries
+14th–16th centuries

 The first written mention of Zlín is from 1322, when it was acquired by Queen Elizabeth Richeza.
 In that time, Zlín was already a market town and served as a craft guild centre for the surrounding area of Moravian Wallachia.
 From 1358, the Zlín estate was owned by Bishop Albrecht of Šternberk and soon became the seat of the Moravian branch of the Šternberk family.
 In 1397, the town privileges of Zlín were extended and Zlín became a town.
 This significantly helped the economic development of Zlín.

 The Hussite Wars badly affected properties of the Sternbergs and they were forced to sell Zlín in 1437.
 In the second half of the 15th century, Zlín was threatened by the Bohemian–Hungarian War.
 The 16th century brought peace and prosperity to the town.
 Trade and crafts flourished, mainly drapery, pottery and shoemaking.
 New villages were founded in the vicinity of Zlín, which became a large town and economic centre.